blogmywiki/pet-python-startrek/README.rst

 - PET version used real time not turns for stardates, am inclined to leave it as turns but increment on each turn not when you move quadrant
 - PET version plays in 'real time', eg if you wait too long to type a fire command you'll be destroyed
 - single letter commands
-- reverse video where needed, if possible, would likely need curses and big re-write, see https://stackoverflow.com/questions/35259566/display-inverse-video-text-with-python-on-terminal
+- more reverse video as required using ANSI escape sequences